nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 265
 00:16:13,347 --> 00:16:18,987
-[SPEAKER_05]: and you're trying to change an engine part because there's something not working with.
+[SPEAKER_05]: and you're trying to change an engine part because there's something not working with it.

 266
 00:16:19,743 --> 00:16:22,638